What do these numbers mean?

 |---|---|---|

 | suicidality_signal | ×0.40 | Direct and coded references to self-harm, death, ending life, hopelessness.
-Highest weight — a strong single score here triggers the safety override. |
+Highest weight — a strong single score here triggers the safety override.
+The score is the max of three layers: lexical patterns, the CIRS semantic head, and the indirect/masked-warning head (indirect_risk_signal, #2745 — means acquisition, giving away possessions, sudden calm, goodbye; additive-only, raises to a medium/review floor). |

 | dissociation_signal | ×0.25 | Simulation language, fractal reality, reality-questioning framing, depersonalisation markers. |